Warabrook

 Warabrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects likely to impact the area: Callaghan Campus Heart, Newcastle Port Logistics Hub, Mayfield Concept Plan, and Boatman Creek Flood Improvements.
-The following details these key projects in order of relevance:.
+AreaSearch has identified three major projects that may impact this region.
+Key projects are Callaghan Campus Heart, Newcastle Port Logistics Hub, Mayfield Concept Plan, and Boatman Creek Flood Improvements.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.